 Add flavor and balance with spices

 Spices are not just great flavor enhancers — they come with therapeutic properties as well.
-Our Organic Churnas are precise blends of spices and seasonings that include all six ayurvedic tastes.
+Our Organic Churnas are precise blends of spices and seasonings that include all six ayurvedic tastes (sugarcane mixing with other spices creates a slight sour taste).
 Sauté the Churna in ghee and add to your dishes; add some to soups, stews and sauces as they're cooking; or sprinkle over prepared vegetables or rice at the table.
 Convenient, and mouth-wateringly delicious!

 Stimulating Organic Kapha Churna is a zesty blend of ginger, black pepper, coriander and other spices.